geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 The extent of what _default constructed_ means semantically will vary from type to type but at least it implies that the instance will not consist of utter random nonsense.
 A default constructed `std::shared_ptr` will not be safe to dereference but at least it contains a null pointer, which is much better than a random address.
-If you are writing a numerical optimization library, the default constructed instance of your `Optimizer` type could contain sensible default values for stopping criteria and tolerances and thus might be ready for use as-is.
+A default constructed `std::string` will be empty and can be safely printed.
+If we are designing numerical optimization library, the default constructed instance of our `Optimizer` type could contain sensible default values for stopping criteria and tolerances and thus might be ready for use as-is.